 By 2012, the work of students from Vermont to California inspired leading environmental author and 350.org founder Bill Mckibben to write a piece in Rolling Stone that instantly went viral entitled “Global Warmings Terrifying New Math.”
 The 350 team and its partners around the country soon organized the “Do The Math” tour, where McKibben and many organizers traveled to 200 cities across the nation to spread the word about fossil fuel divestment as a means to advance political action on the climate crisis.As of July 2013, more than 308 higher education institutions, 103 cities and states and several religious and independent institutions reportedly joined the Fossil Free campaign, which calls on institutional investors to freeze new investments in the fossil fuel industry and divest co-mingled or direct holdings from the industry within 5 years.
-Over the last year, CSSC has been instrumental in forming coalitions with organizations like 350 and developing strong student-lead campaigns across the UC, CSU, CCC and private university systems.
-To date: 7 out of the 9 undergraduate UC student governments and 1 Academic Senate have passed resolutions in support of divestment; the HSU and SFSU student governments passed resolutions in favor; the SFSU administration voted in favor of divesting its foundation from filthy 15 and tar sands companies; and the Claremont Colleges and Stanford University are also actively working on campaigns.
+CSSC has been instrumental in forming coalitions with organizations like 350 and developing strong student-lead campaigns across the UC, CSU, CCC and private university systems.
+To date: 8 out of the 9 undergraduate UC student governments and 1 Academic Senate have passed resolutions in support of divestment; SFSU has divested from coal and tar sands; Stanford University has divested from coal; the HSU student government passed resolutions in favor; Pitzer College divested from fossil fuels; and there is a team actively working on CalPERS and CalSTRS divestment.

 Where We’re Going